irnidhi/ds-docker-py3/README.md

 - Run `docker build -t foobar .`

 ## Note

-- Upload an `environment.yml` file to create a custom (ex.
-Python3) conda environment.
+- The default environment comes with essentials like `pandas`, `seaborn`, `scikit-learn`, and `flask`
 - The conda environment is activated automatically.
+- Upload an `environment.yml` file to create a custom conda environment.